-Overall the Panasonic SC-HTB8 Soundbar (£69.00 at Amazon) leaves us feeling disappointed.
+Sadly, the Panasonic SC-HTB8 Soundbar leaves us feeling disappointed.
 It lacks some of the features we would expect and while it’s superior to TV speakers, this doesn’t bridge the grab.

 As there’s no HDMI (or HDMI ARC), the options are limited.
 Also, having an AUX mini-jack input would be nice and would bridge this gap a little.
 However, it has neither.
 Add to this that you need to also buy cables, and the picture isn’t that bright.